Tonomy-Foundation/Tonomy-ID-SDK/README.md

 `yarn run cli`

+### Bootstrapping

+`yarn run cli bootstrap`

+Environment variables are required to bootstrap the network.
+These values are provided by default in test and develpment environments but must be provided externally for non-dev environments:

+- TONOMY_OPS_PRIVATE_KEY: the private key of the operations account that will be used for the tonomy@active account
+- TONOMY_BOARD_PUBLIC_KEYS: the public keys (in JSON array format) of the network governance multi-signature account that controls governance operations
+- TONOMY_TEST_ACCOUNTS_PASSPHRASE: the passphrase that will be used for the App store test user and demo app users

 ## Linting

 Linting is done with `eslint`.
 Install the recommended VS Code plugin to see markers in your code.